 Fatinah is a lawyer currently working with the Directorate of Public Prosecutions as a Senior State Attorney.
 She holds a LLB (Honors) from Makerere University, Kampala and Diploma in legal practice from Law Development Center.
 She is currently pursuing a Masters in Business Administration.
 A mother of three, Fatima has a strong love and desire to help vulnerable people, especially young children.

 Pius Kato (Uganda)

-Pius a Ugandan by Nationality who holds a Bachelors of Education Degree ( MUK 2009),and a Diploma in Education ( ITEK 2000).
-He is in his final Year of studies for the award of an MBA from IGNOU India.
+Pius, a Ugandan by nationality, holds a Bachelors of Education Degree (MUK 2009) and a Diploma in Education (ITEK 2000).
+He is in his final year of studies for the award of an MBA from IGNOU India.
 He holds several certificates in various fields including project planning and management, information technology, business process outsourcing, social work and community development and police related trainings.
 Pius is particularly interested in uplifting the plight of vulnerable people.
 It is this that drove him to form a community-based organization called Schools and Students Action on Aids (SASA) that is operating in Kayunga District.
-He has seen misery of orphans and vulnerable children first hand through during his eleven years of dedicated service with the Uganda Police Force.
+He has seen misery of orphans and vulnerable children firsthand through his eleven years of dedicated service with the Uganda Police Force.
 In his course of work, he has protected the rights of these disadvantaged children by providing love, care, protection and as many of them do not have any protection at all.
 Pius is also board member of CCSF and lives in Kampala with his family.